If you want to defend yourself against the claims made by the other side, you should file a Notice of Your Intention to Defend.

 - Look for the key points in the plaintiff’s story.
 Can you dispute any of these?
 Look particularly at the parts of the story that show that you should be held liable (responsible).

-- Look for receipts, take pictures, find witnesses, or any other proof of what happened.
+- Look for receipts, take pictures, find witnesses, or put together any other proof of what happened.

-- If you believe that the goods or services that you received were substandard, find an expert or other proof of what is an acceptable standard.
-You will need to do some research.
+- If the dispute involves goods or services that you recieved, were they substandard?
+If you can show that the goods or services that you received were substandard (by finding an expert or other proof of what is an acceptable standard), you may persuade the judge that you should not have to pay the full amount due.

 - Read the law on your type of case.